yorkpshaw/hot-stocks/journals/karis.md

 I made SimpleCard responsive to the type of data received (i.e. news item, stock).

 I began developing PortfolioDialog, which will allow users to add or update stocks in portfolio.
+I've been able to get the dialog to appear when the Portfolio button is clicked (and toggle based on user clicking), though I'm stuck on a bug where the card passed in via props is the last card in the mapped CardList.

 I worked with Ben and York to help troubleshoot issues with Portfolio and Saved components.